 A helping verb provides hints on the possibility of something happening (can, should, would, etc.) or time (has, did, was, etc.).
 When you add a modal or helping verb to your sentence, you’ve created a verb phrase.

 Laura is (helping verb) writing (main action verb) her life story.

 Her story might (helping verb) be (main verb) embarrassing for some of her friends.

-These words always function as modal verbs, or helping verbs:
+These verbs always function as modal verbs or helping verbs: